MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

     |**SGST**|SGST|1|
     |**SGST**|IGST|2|

-## Setup Return & Reco.
-Component for Settlement
+## Setup return & reco. component for settlement

 User needs to setup components for settlement.
 Select relevant information in the following fields in **Return & Reco Components**